 Happily, Nikon has decided to address this issue with the Z7 II and the new camera has two card slots.
 One slot accepts XQD or CFexpress cards while the other accepts SD-type cards and is UHS-II compliant.

-Either card can be used for storage with one working as an overflow or back-up.
-It’s also possible to direct different file types to different cards and to copy images from one card to another.
+In the Z7 II, either card can be used for storage with one working as an overflow or back-up.
+It’s also possible to direct Jpeg and raw files to different cards and to copy images from one card to another.

 I’ll make no bones about it, I’m a fan of Nikon’s SnapBridge system.
 It uses Bluetooth to form a permanent connection between a paired camera and smartphone running the free app.
 It enables the Wi-Fi system to fire-up quickly when you want to take remote control over the camera, but the most useful aspect for me is its ability to transfer images to a paired smartphone or tablet automatically.